Package 'DDIwR'

 When converting to DDI, if the argument embed is set to FALSE, users have the option to save the data in a separate CSV file (the default) or not to save the data at all, by setting csv to FALSE.

 The DDI .xml file generates unique IDs for all variables, if not already present in the attributes.
-These IDs are useful for newer versions of the DDI Codebook, for referencing purposes.
+These IDs are useful for referencing purposes, in newer versions of the DDI Codebook.

 The argument chartonum signals recoding character categorical variables, and employs the function recodeCharcat().
 This only makes sense when recoding to Stata, which does not allow allocating labels for anything but integer variables.